New Year, New Financial Resolutions

 Debt is expensive.
 From interest to fees and penalties for late payments, the cost of carrying debt really adds up!
 Even thinking about the monthly payments can be tough, so you may be tempted to ignore the total costs, but don’t.
 Simply looking at how much money you spend each month on your debt will show you that getting rid of debt is one of the fastest ways to free up cash.
 Just think of all the great things you could be doing with it (Like a cruise!
 See the savings goals above) if you didn’t have to put all that money toward debt payments.

-a.
-Calculate how much you can save by consolidating your credit card balances with the Credit Union’s balance transfer offers.
+- Calculate how much you can save by consolidating your credit card balances with the Credit Union’s balance transfer offers.
 Getting all of your debt in one place will make it easier to manage and who knows, it may even help cut down your monthly payments.
-Contact our Lending Department at 800-388-7000 to discuss the best option for you.

 Rainy Day Savings™, Power Interest Checking™, Pilot™, and Life.
 Money.
 You.™ are trademarks of BCU.